ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

              publishFeedCredentials: 'NuGet'
 ```

 You'll notice that this stage configuration looks a little different than the stage for the prerelease package.
 We're using a [deployment job](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#deployment-job) to publish the package and have configured the `nuget-org` environment to be used by the job.
-Making sure that we first need to approve before the package is published to nuget.org.
+Making sure that we first need to give an approval before the package is published to nuget.org.

 Because of the deployment job we don't have to specify the `checkout: none` step.
 The repository will not be automatically checked out.
 The download pipeline artifact task is also not necessary here because the artifacts will be automatically downloaded to the `$(Pipeline.Workspace)` folder.